Who’s dead? What happened? All you need to catch up on ‘Breaking Bad’ before Netflix’s ‘El Camino’

 Few TV characters in recent or even ancient history have suffered as much as Jesse Pinkman, the small-potatoes Albuquerque meth dealer played by three-time Emmy winner Aaron Paul.

-After being recruited to make science-enhanced meth by his former chemistry teacher, Walter White (four-time Emmy winner Bryan Cranston), the following things happen to Pinkman over the two years in which the totality of Breaking Bad take place:
+After being recruited to make science-enhanced meth by his former chemistry teacher, Walter White (four-time Emmy winner Bryan Cranston), the following things happen to Pinkman over the two years in which the totality of Breaking Bad takes place:

 - Loses his good friend, Combo (Rodney Rush), after recruiting him to sell meth